SeanMcP/.com/src/pages/articles/class-component-to-function-with-hooks/index.md

 published: false
 ---

-Last year, the React team announced hooks, an upcoming feature to more easily abstract logic into reusable components.
-On the day of the announcement, [I wrote and article](https://medium.com/@seanmcp/refactoring-a-render-prop-with-hooks-fc22ed537199) explaining how to refactor a render prop component with hook.
+Last year, the React team announced hooks, an upcoming feature to more easily abstract logic into reusable components On the day of the announcement, [I wrote and article](https://medium.com/@seanmcp/refactoring-a-render-prop-with-hooks-fc22ed537199) explaining how to refactor a render prop component with hook.
+Starting this week, following the stable release of [React v16.8](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html), you can now add hooks in your projects!

 Today, I want to look at a typical class component and demonstrate how hooks can simplify your code by converting it into a functional component.
 Let's jump in.